shrutisharma27/7targets-docs/_posts/2020-02-11-organization-users.md

 - select, activate and change the plan for the organization as required
 - ability to integrate with CRM

-When any user leave the organization, you would be able to remove that user from TEC too.
+When any user leave the organization, you would be able to remove that user from 7Targets too.

 ## Questions answered
 - How do I invite other users from the organization ?